What Is Professional Services in SaaS?

 Because most SaaS founders and investors are product people, they tend to view professional services as a “necessary evil”—a cost center to minimize.
 But the existence of professional services is a signal: It exists because there’s a gap between what your product can do and what your customer needs to succeed.

-This gap often stems from: – Complexity of the customer’s environment – Need for organizational change, not just software – Lack of in-house expertise on the customer side – Data that needs to be cleaned or migrated – Training needs to drive adoption
+This gap often stems from complexity of the customer’s environment, need for organizational change (not just software), lack of in-house expertise on the customer side, data that needs to be cleaned or migrated, or training needs to drive adoption.

 • Onboarding: Helping customers set up the system, configure key settings, and reach their first outcome.